 Many of these items are a little different than the normal gardening fare, and some of them even have a bit of a permaculture twist.

-This gift guide for backyard gardeners is perfect for anyone who likes to grow their own food in a small space, whether it’s in a mini forest garden or in more traditional raised beds.
+This gift guide for backyard gardeners is perfect for anyone who likes to grow their own food in a small space, whether it’s in a mini forest garden, permaculture swale planting bed, or in more traditional raised garden beds.

 Small Garden Tools

 There are tons of different small garden tools out there, but there are a few that are a little bit more special.
 The first one is this Hori Hori Garden Knife.

 Along those same lines is this Estwing Rock Pick.
 It’s not exactly marketed as a gardening tool, but it’s one that Joel uses all the time and couldn’t live without!

-Of course, with that title comes a price tag, but Joel uses these Corona Pruners which are less than half the price and still very high quality.
+Of course, with that title and reputation comes a higher price tag, but these Corona Pruners are less than half the price and still good quality.